-- 106. The trust is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
+- 106. The trust is committed to dealing with all complaints fairly and impartially, and to providing a highquality service to those who complain.
 The trust will not normally limit the contact complainants have with the trust itself or any of its academies; however, the trust does not expect staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening. - 107.
-For the purposes of this policy, "unreasonable complaints" include: - Vexatious complaints, which: - Are obsessive, persistent, harassing, prolific, or repetitious. - Insist upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason. - Insist upon pursuing meritorious complaints in an unreasonable manner.
+For the purposes of this policy, "unreasonable complaints" include: - Vexatious complaints, which: - - Are obsessive, persistent, harassing, prolific, or repetitious. - - Insist upon pursuing unmeritorious complaints and/or unrealistic outcomes beyond all reason. - - Insist upon pursuing meritorious complaints in an unreasonable manner. - - Are designed to cause disruption or annoyance. - - Demand for redress which lacks any serious purpose or value. - Serial or persistent complaints, which: - - Are duplicated, sent by the same complainant once the initial complaint has been closed. - Are new complaints that are submitted additionally, as part of an existing open complaint, by the same complainant. - 108.
+A complaint may also be regarded as unreasonable when the complainant: - Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance. - Refuses to cooperate with the complaints investigation process while still wishing their complaint to be resolved. - Refuses to accept that certain issues are not within the scope of a complaints procedure. - Insists on the complaint being dealt with in ways which are incompatible with the adopted complaints procedure or with good practice.